picupiee/ProKit-v2/README.md

 **Stay Tuned!**

 We are excited about the potential of ProKit to simplify project management and look forward to sharing updates as we progress.

+This project was made by a beginner, with help of Google Gemini for guiding through comprehensive development of the project.